Web image formats

 • APNG – Where GIF and PNG meet is the Animated PNG.
 They are supported in Chrome, Edge, Firefox, Opera, Safari.

-Older/Deprecated formats
+Older/deprecated formats

 Best avoided, these formats don’t have wide support and have been replaced with better alternatives.